Mercer County, Ohio Demographics 2026

 Economy, Income & Housing

 The median household income in Mercer County is $78,036.
 This is 12% higher than the state median of $69,680.
-Compared to the national median of $78,538, household income here is about average.
+It is also about the same as the national median of $78,538.
 The poverty rate stands at 6.1%.
 This is 54% lower than the state poverty rate of 13.2%.
 The unemployment rate is 1.8%.
 This is 63% lower than the state rate of 4.9%.
 The median home value is $208,600.
 Housing costs are 5% higher than the state median of $199,200.
 With a home-value-to-income ratio of just 2.7x, Mercer County is one of the most affordable housing markets in the area.
 79.7% of occupied housing units are owner-occupied.
 This homeownership rate is 19% higher than the state average of 67.0%.

 Race & Ethnicity